dmbarbour/Sirea/README.md

 ### Updating Signals

 Signal updates are not observable to the RDP developer, but are an important part of the Sirea implementation.
-Sire will push signal updates through the behavior network.
+Sirea will push signal updates through the behavior network.
 Each update includes the full projected future of that signal, but later updates will replace some of that future.
 In the degenerate case, this might mean updating one value at a time.
 However, it is not unusual that a rich future (e.g. the next seven values) can be correctly anticipated.

         data SigUp a = SigUp
             { su_state  :: !(Maybe (Sig a , T)) -- signal future after given time
             , su_stable :: !(Maybe T)           -- update stability; also heartbeat
             }

 The `su_stable` associated with a signal update is a promise that future update times have a lower bound set by the stability value, where `Nothing` is forever (indicating the signal has received its last update).
 The main role of update stability is to support garbage collection of cached signals.
 (Caches are necessary when signals are combined, e.g. with `bzip` or `bmerge`, since the different signals may update at different times.)

-at `bzip`, `bmerge`, `beval`, and other behaviors that must internally cache signals.
 A secondary role of update stability is a rough estimate of real-time for the less time-sensitive operations; it's a lot cheaper and more convenient than looking up a wall-clock time, and sets a bound for the amount of rework a system might need to perform.

 The `su_state` indicates the signal has a new value starting at a given time, or `Nothing` if there was no change in the signal state (just a stability update).
 The task of applying a `SigUp a` to a `Sig a` is rather trivial, just an `s_switch` at the given time.
 It is very common for state and stability updates to piggyback.